 - Click on ‘OK’ to confirm your values

 Note: The majority of fonts have proportional spaces set between each character.
-There are fonts that do have the same space between them, they are called ‘monospace’ fonts and are rarely used – because they tend to be less legible
+There are fonts that have the same space between them, they are called ‘monospace’ fonts and are rarely used – because they tend to be less legible.

 2. Not all font sizes are created equal

 Most fonts have an optimal size for legibility.
-This is the size at which the font is the most legible – but not necessity the sexiest.
-For Arial it is 12pt although it is also very legible at 10pt.
+This is the size at which the font is the most legible – but not necessarily the sexiest.
+For Arial, it is 12pt although it is also very legible at 10pt.
 Arial Bold looks a little like Helvetica at really small and really big sizes with the right letter spacing.
-Times New Roman, looks sexy at its optimal size around 10pt.
+Times New Roman looks sexy at its optimal size around 10pt.

 Pairing Fonts is a skill – much like composition, color, and layout.
 There are a few ‘made-up’ rules you can find on the internet but in the end, you can make most fonts in the right proportions work with each other.

 Mixing Times New Roman with Arial can look this Sexy?

 Georgia looking hot with Tahoma!

 What about two of the most hated fonts of all time, Courier and newbie Calibri?